training4developers/angular_05082017/README.md

-# Welcome to Comprehensive Angular
+# Welcome to Introduction to Angular

 ## Instructor